daireto/sqlactive/docs/api/active-record-mixin.md

 async def one_or_none(scalar: bool = True) -> Self | Row[tuple[Any, ...]] | None
 ```

-> Fetches one row or `None` if no results are found.
+> Fetch one row or return `None` if no results are found.

 > If multiple results are found, it will raise a
 > `sqlalchemy.exc.MultipleResultsFound` exception.